aakpat6/gs-style-guide/md/htmlcss.md

 #### Colors
 Prefer to use the shortest string possible when using colors; so, `#ff0` is preferred to `#ffff00`.
 Use lowercase when using hex color selectors.

-If using a precompiler such as LESS, use a variable for each color in use, instead of hardcoding colors into the LESS declarations.
+If using LESS, use a variable for each color in use, instead of hard coding colors into the LESS declarations.

 #### Shorthand
 Prefer shorthand properties to multiple properties.
 They increase readability of the styles.